 Mr. Largo: No, you regained consciousness.
 Alison got first chair.
 And believe me, THIS IS NOT A DREAM!

-Lisa: (screams, fade to commercial break)
+[Lisa screams, fade to commercial break]

-In the episode "How I Wet Your Mother", the Simpsons, with the help of Professor Fink's device, invoke a dream to enter Homer's subconscious in order to find out why he keeps wetting the bed.
+- In the episode "How I Wet Your Mother", the Simpsons, with the help of Professor Fink's device, invoke a dream to enter Homer's subconscious in order to find out why he keeps wetting the bed.
 When the family are falling to their doom, they think they will just wake up and be perfectly fine.
 Fink informs them if they die in the dream, they die for real.
 This causes them to pull out the device within the dream and fall asleep to have a dream within a dream.
 This repeats 4 more times, making it a dream within a dream within a dream within a dream.

-Also played with in "Homie the Clown", where Homer daydreams about sleeping, where he subsequently dreams; first about eating a sandwich, then about the advertisement for Krusty's clown college, moments after claiming it had no effect on him.
+- Also played with in "Homie the Clown", where Homer daydreams about sleeping, where he subsequently dreams; first about eating a sandwich, then about the advertisement for Krusty's clown college, moments after claiming it had no effect on him.

-Happened to Mrs. Puff in Sponge Bob Square Pants.
+- Happened to Mrs. Puff in the SpongeBob SquarePants episode "Doing Time".
 Most of the episode had her in prison after SpongeBob drove a car off an "unfinished bridge" and down into a juice truck.
-Near the end of the episode she woke up and was back in the car, falling and crashing again.
-This time Spongebob was arrested.
-She looked down to see she was in a prison outfit and woke up again, with one of the prisoners in the car instead.
-She woke up again, giving up, "Oh, forget it."
+Near the end of the episode she woke up to find herself back in the car, falling and crashing again.
+This time SpongeBob was arrested, only for her to look down to see herself in a prison outfit.
+She wakes up again to see one of the prisoners in the car instead of SpongeBob, and then wakes up once more, giving up.

-The Venture Brothers Christmas special begins with Dr. Venture as Scrooge being shown his own grave.
+- The Venture Brothers Christmas special begins with Dr. Venture as Scrooge being shown his own grave.
 Like Scrooge, he wakes from the dream a changed man, his heart grown three sizes, nose glowing red and flying — he wakes up again, his face on the tv remote as the set clicks from one Christmas special to another.
 At the end of the show, his Christmas party ends abruptly as the compound erupts in an explosion set up by the Monarch.
 He wakes up yet again in the family jet, which has crash-landed in Bethlehem.